tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ## Laravel Sail

 Laravel also has a containerized local development environment called [Laravel Sail](https://laravel.com/docs/sail).
 Let's assume you don't have PHP or Composer installed locally.
-To create the project, Laravel provides a build script hosted at [https://laravel.build](https://laravel.build/turbo-chirper) which we can use like this:
+To create the project, Laravel provides a build script hosted at [https://laravel.build](https://laravel.build/turbo-chirper) which we can use:

 ```bash
 curl -s "https://laravel.build/turbo-chirper" | bash